Tahiti Bungalows and Bora Bora Overwater Bungalows

-In 1967, the first three overwater bungalows were built at the Bali Hai Hotel on Raiatea, followed by the overwater bungalows on Moorea and at Hotel Bora Bora.
+In 1967, the first three overwater bungalows were built at the Bali Hai Hotel on Raiatea, followed by overwater bungalows on Moorea and then Hotel Bora Bora huts.

-Originally built as traditional stilted homes, over the past five decades The Islands of Tahiti’s overwater bungalows have evolved into palatial suites offering the amenities of a first-class hotel room, boasting private terraces, infinity pools, hammocks, spa baths and the signature glass floors, and where breakfast can be delivered by outrigger canoe.
-Fifty-one years on, there are now 884 overwater bungalows spread across 22 hotels in seven of The Islands of Tahiti’s 118 islands, sought after and desired by travelers all over the world.
+Originally built as traditional stilted homes, over the past five decades, The Islands of Tahiti’s overwater bungalows have evolved into palatial suites offering the amenities of a first-class hotel room.
+Today, The Islands of Tahiti overwater bungalows boast private terraces, infinity pools, hammocks, soak tubs and the signature glass floors, and where breakfast can be delivered by outrigger canoe.
+There are now 884 overwater bungalows spread across 22 hotels in seven of The Islands of Tahiti’s 118 islands, sought after and desired by travelers from around the world.

-You’ve probably seen overwater bungalows on Instagram, travel magazines or Pinterest.
-These are the unmistakable thatched cottages that appear to float on the clear waters.
-Aside from being a feature for very “share-worthy” photos, overwater bungalows also make for amazing holiday accommodations.
-They provide a measure of privacy over traditional hotel rooms while offering easy access to the water.
+You’ve probably seen overwater bungalows on Instagram, in travel magazines or on Pinterest.
+These unmistakable thatched cottages appear to float on turquoise waters.
+Overwater bungalows make for amazing holiday accommodations.
+They provide a measure of privacy over traditional hotel rooms while offering easy access to the tropical water.
 Plus, The Islands of Tahiti have some of the best overwater bungalows in the world.

-While this style of lodging can be found on most islands, here is a short list of some of the impressive overwater bungalows you will find in The Islands of Tahiti.
+Here are some of the most impressive overwater bungalows you’ll find in The Islands of Tahiti.

 The St. Régis Bora Bora Resort is located in the heart of Bora Bora on a private island.
 It is close to the Bora Bora Lagoonarium and Motu Taufāri’i.
 The resort features overwater villas with private swimming pools as well as villas with access to a secluded beach.
 The St. Régis Bora Bora Resort is also home to the world-class Miri Miri Spa by Clarins.